mohit-rana-qa/sdet-tech-test/README.md

 Kept intentionally minimal to avoid over-engineering within the timebox.

-2. Custom Commands
+Custom Commands

-Used only where reuse improved clarity (e.g., cookie handling / reusable flows).
+Used only where reuse improved clarity (e.g., cookie handling and reusable flows).

-3. Exception Handling
+Exception Handling

 Handled known third-party script errors using:

 Cypress.on('uncaught:exception', () => false)

-This prevents analytics/cookie scripts from causing false test failures.
+This prevents analytics or cookie scripts from causing false test failures.